 Once I received a phone call from an HR lady.
 I had just done my first training at that company.
 She said, Florian, all good, the feedback was great.
 But there was a comment from one of the participants.
 She said that it couldn’t be that this was therapy.
 I paused.
 Then, with all the determination of the world in my voice, I answered: Public speaking IS therapy.
 And if it is not therapy, you can do better.
 If you think that tears are out of place in trainings, don’t hire me.

-Finally, the seventh reason why you should never work with me: alcohol is great!
+Finally, the seventh reason why you should never work with me: wine is great!
 Especially when it comes to public speaking.
 I do a lot of trainings in Spain.
-There, during the lunch breaks a bottle of beer here or a glass of wine there is never wrong.
+There, during the lunch breaks a glass of wine is never wrong.
 I love that!
 It creates such a different, relaxed atmosphere.
 I love to have my glass of red wine during the lunch breaks.
 If you have a problem with that, don’t hire me!

 So here you have it.
 If you love camera, handouts, silence, handwriting, weakness, superficiality and sparkling water mixed with apple juice, I am SO NOT YOUR TRAINER!